List of English words without rhymes: Definition of perfect rhyme

 Following the strict definition of rhyme, a perfect rhyme demands the exact match of all sounds from the last stressed vowel to the end of the word.
 Therefore, words with the stress far from the end are more likely to have no perfect rhymes.
 For instance, a perfect rhyme for discomBOBulate would have to rhyme three syllables, -OBulate.
 There are many words that match most of the sounds from the stressed vowel onwards and so are near rhymes, called slant rhymes.
 Ovulate, copulate, and populate, for example, vary only slightly in one consonant from discombobulate, and thus provide very usable rhymes for most situations in which a rhyme for discombobulate is desired.
 However, no other English word has exactly these three final syllables with this stress pattern.
 And since in most traditions the stressed syllable should not be identical—the consonant before the stressed vowel should be different—adding a prefix to a word, as be-elbow for elbow, does not create a perfect rhyme for it.

 Words that rhyme in one accent or dialect may not rhyme in another.
 A commonplace example of this is the word of /ɒv/, which when stressed had no rhymes in British Received Pronunciation prior to the 19th century, but which rhymed with grave and mauve in some varieties of General American.
 In the other direction, iron has no rhyme in General American, but many in RP.
 Words may also have more than one pronunciation, one with a rhyme, and one without.

-Words with obscure perfect rhymes

-This list includes rhymes of words that have been listed as rhymeless.